From many-body quantum dynamics to the Hartree-Fock and Vlasov equations with singular potentials: Main Results

-\begin{remark} The $N$-body operator $\opNop^\init$ is explicitly created from $\op^\init$ thanks to the Bogoliubov transformation (see Equation \eqref{eq:reference_state} in Section~\ref{sec:Bogoliubov}).
-One should note that $\opNop^\init$ is constructed so that its one-particle reduced density matrix coincides with the solution $\op$ to the Hartree--Fock equation. \end{remark}
+\begin{remark} The $N$-body operator $\opNop^\init$ is explicitly created from $\op^\init$ via the Bogoliubov transformation (see Equation \eqref{eq:reference_state} in Section~\ref{sec:Bogoliubov}).
+In particular, one should note that $\opNop^\init$ is constructed so that its one-particle reduced density matrix coincides with the initial data $\op^{\init}$ of the Hartree--Fock equation. \end{remark}